Tyler338/-Implementing-Active-Directory-On-Premises-in-Azure/README.md

 - Select: "Add a new forest" (mydomain.com or your choice)
 - Choose a Password and make note of this
 - Complete Installation ("Next"; "Next"; "Next"; "Next" and "Install")
-- Allow the server to close, which will disconnect the Remote Desktop.
+- Allow the server to close, which will disconnect the Remote Desktop
 <h2>Restart and then log back into DC-1 as user: mydomain.com\labuser</h2>
 </p>